PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 Images, are in the folder: ```images```.
 This folder contains images of the hardware setup and images of I2C traffic "catched" with an oscilloscope.
-I added comments/explanation to some of the oscilloscope graphs.
+I added comments/explanation to some of the oscillograms.

 Links to product pages of the hardware used: